naveenalanthomas/sfquickstarts/site/sfguides/src/mendix_data_loader/ingest_mendix_data.md

 ### Starting the ingestion

 Move back to the initial browser tab in which you had opened the Mendix Data Loader.
-If the input fields have the same values as the ones that you specified for the access script generation, you can now navigate to the **Main** tab and click the **Ingest Data** button.
-If not, go back one step and specify the values in the form of the application again and then navigate to the **Main** tab and click the **Ingest Data** button.
+If the input fields have the same values as the ones that you specified for the access script generation, you can now navigate to the **Main** tab and click the **Ingest Data now** button.
+If not, go back one step and specify the values in the form of the application again and then navigate to the **Main** tab and click the **Ingest Data now** button.

 ![Ingestion completed](assets/completed_ingestion.png)